Topics and Subtopics.

 All: Transition to EVs & Renewables: Problems and progress.

-What is needed to profitably make vehicles, and why only Tesla and BYD are there yet with EVs in 2023?
+What’s needed to profitably make vehicles, and are only Tesla and BYD there yet with EVs in 2023?

 Why is it so hard to make money from making EVs at a competitive price?